The Aussie lawyer turned playwright making a West End debut – with a megastar lead

 She remembers the interval clearly.
 “I remember Robert coming to pick me up one day, and I was dealing with someone in the middle of a psychotic breakdown, with another who was bleeding, and yet another having had an overdose but not yet high enough to call an ambulance.
 I remember telling Robert to ask the young man who had taken the drugs to tell him his name every two minutes and if he didn’t, to call me urgently.
 I remember the shock on Robert’s face at all that was happening and I realised, ‘My law life is not normal.’
 I was becoming so accustomed to emergencies and serious life-and-death situations that I didn’t know any different.”

 Miller was utilizing the non-working half of her week to check playwriting on the National Institute of Dramatic Art (NIDA).
-She drew on her work at Shopfront to put in writing her first play, Cross Sections, an outline of the lives of individuals caught up in a messy 24-hour interval of violence and low-cost intercourse.
+She drew on her work at Shopfront to jot down her first play, Cross Sections, an outline of the lives of individuals caught up in a messy 24-hour interval of violence and low cost intercourse.
 The play had a sell-out run at The Old Fitz Theatre in Woolloomooloo earlier than shifting to the Sydney Opera House.

 “I used to tell stories at the dinner table about my court cases and people would be horrified, but if you contextualise them in a play, then people are moved to understand.”